Symbolic Music Generation with Diffusion Models: Model

 \subsection{Architecture}

-Our model learns to generate discrete sequences of notes (known as MIDI) by first training a VAE with parameters $\gamma$ on the sequences and then training a diffusion model to capture the temporal relationships among the $k$ VAE latents, $z_k$.
-Sequence VAEs such as MusicVAE are difficult to train on long sequences~\cite{roberts2019hierarchical}, which we overcome by pairing the short 2-bar MusicVAE model with a diffusion model capable of modeling dependencies between 32 latents, thus modeling 64 bars in total.
+Our model learns to generate discrete sequences of notes (known as MIDI) by first training a VAE with parameters $\gamma$ on the sequences and then training a diffusion model to capture the temporal relationships among the $k$ VAE latents.
+Sequence VAEs such as MusicVAE are difficult to train on long sequences~\cite{roberts2019hierarchical}, which we overcome by pairing the short 2-bar MusicVAE model with a diffusion model capable of modeling dependencies between $k=32$ latents, thus modeling 64 bars in total.

 \textbf{MusicVAE embeddings: } Each musical phrase is a sequence of one-hot vectors with 16 quantized steps per measure and the vocabulary contains 90 possible tokens (1 note on + 1 note off + 88 pitches).
 We then parameterize each 2-bar phrase using the pre-trained 2-bar melody MusicVAE~\cite{roberts2019hierarchical} and generate a sequence of continuous latent embeddings $z_1,...,z_k$ to parameterize an entire sequence.
-As shown in Supplemental Figure~\ref{musicvae-architecture}, the MusicVAE model employs bidirectional recurrent neural networks as an encoder, and autoregressive decoding.
-As we use the pretrained model from the original work, full model details can be found in~\citet{roberts2019hierarchical}.

-\textbf{Trimming latents:} After encoding each 2-measure phrase into a latent $z$ embedding, we perform linear feature scaling such that the domain of each embedding is $[-1, 1]$.
+The MusicVAE model employs bidirectional recurrent neural networks as an encoder and autoregressive decoding as shown in Figure~\ref{musicvae-architecture} in the supplement.
+As we use the pretrained model from the original work, full model details can be found in~\cite{roberts2019hierarchical}.
+After encoding each 2-measure phrase into a latent $z$ embedding, we perform linear feature scaling such that the domain of each embedding is $[-1, 1]$.
 This ensures consistently scaled inputs starting from the isotropic Gaussian latent $x_N$ for the diffusion model.

-Additionally, during training VAEs typically learn to only utilize a fraction of their latent dimensions.
-As shown in Figure~\ref{vae-latent-analysis}, by examining the standard deviation per dimension of the posterior $q(z|y)$ averaged across the entire training set, we are able to identify underutilized dimensions where the average embedding standard deviation is close to the prior of 1.
-The VAE loss encourages the marginal posterior to match to the prior~\cite{hoffman2016elbo, alemi2018fixing}, but to encode information, dimensions must have smaller variance per an example.

-In all experiments, we remove all dimensions except for the 42 dimensions with standard deviations below 1.0, before training the diffusion model on the input data.
-We find this latent trimming to be essential for training as it helps to avoid modeling unnecessary high-dimensional noise and is very similar to the distance penalty described in~\citet{engel2017latent}.
-We also tried reducing the dimensionality of embeddings with principal component analysis (PCA) but found that the lower dimensional representation captured too many of the noisy dimensions and not those with high utilization.